ArnaudPannatier/Solitaire-Playground/README.md

-Web App that tries to solve the game of Solitaire

 My playground is a program which tries to solve the classic game of Solitaire using a Genetic Algorithm.

 The rules of the game are as follows : The game begins with all dots placed on the board except the one in the middle.
 A move is made by taking a pawn, jumping over one of his neighbours and landing on an empty cell.
 The purpose is to play until only one pawn is remaining.